COMHIS/estc-physicaldimension/physical_dimension.md

 ## Document size comparisons

-  * Some dimension info is provided in the original raw data for altogether 477968 documents (99%) but could not be interpreted for 11772 documents (ie. dimension info was successfully estimated for 97.5 % of the documents where this field was not empty).
+  * Some dimension info is provided in the original raw data for altogether 472315 documents (97.8%) but could not be interpreted for 3624 documents (ie. dimension info was successfully estimated for 99.2 % of the documents where this field was not empty).

-  * Document size (area) info was obtained in the final preprocessed data for altogether 467837 documents (97%).
-For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](output.tables/physical_dimension_incomplete.csv)
+  * Document size (area) info was obtained in the final preprocessed data for altogether 471619 documents (98%).
+For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface area could not be estimated](output.tables/physical_dimension_incomplete.csv)

-  * Document gatherings info is originally available for 465283 documents (96%), and further estimated up to 466196 documents (97%) in the final preprocessed data.
+  * Document gatherings info is originally available for 465373 documents (96%), and further estimated up to 468691 documents (97%) in the final preprocessed data.

-  * Document height info is originally available for 4690 documents (1%), and further estimated up to 467837 documents (97%) in the final preprocessed data.
+  * Document height info is originally available for 8471 documents (2%), and further estimated up to 471619 documents (98%) in the final preprocessed data.

-  * Document width info is originally available for 18 documents (0%), and further estimated up to 467837 documents (97%) in the final preprocessed data.
+  * Document width info is originally available for 3799 documents (1%), and further estimated up to 471619 documents (98%) in the final preprocessed data.

 These tables can be used to verify the accuracy of the conversions from the raw data to final estimates: